Maverick had Goose. Han Solo had Chewbacca. Bread has butter.

-Over the life of that contract, Pippen won an Olympic gold medal with The Dream Team, went to six-straight NBA All-Star games, won the All-Star MVP award in 1994, was named All-NBA First Team three times, earned All-Defensive First Team honors every season, and won five more NBA titles.
+Over the life of that contract, Pippen won an Olympic gold medal with The Dream Team, went to six-straight NBA All-Star games, won the NBA All-Star Game MVP award in 1994, was named All-NBA First Team three times, earned NBA All-Defensive First Team honors every season and won five more NBA titles.

 Ultimately, Pippen was traded to the Houston Rockets for Roy Rogers and a second-round pick prior to the 1998-99 season.
 Entering his mid-30s, the sign-and-trade deal earned Pippen a five-year, $67.2 million contract.
 Failing to find chemistry during a lockout-shortened season playing alongside Charles Barkley and Hakeem Olajuwon, Pippen was again traded to the Portland Trail Blazers in return for six players after one year.

-Pippen made millions in his four seasons with Portland despite his diminishing impact.
+Pippen made millions in NBA salary in his four seasons with Portland despite his diminishing impact.
 His defensive prowess and passing capabilities still made him a threat, but the veteran’s scoring numbers fell to just over 11 points per game during his tenure.

 Pippen returned to Chicago for the final two years of his career on a $10 million contract to help tutor and guide an inexperienced roster.
 Injuries bogged him down, and he retired from professional basketball in October 2004.
 Pippen’s statue stands outside the United Center today.